-- 690 days, they were associated with anomalously humid conditions in the middle troposphere.
-Twenty TMDs contribute to the 33 moistest days and five-17 to the 33 days with the highest total column ice watercontentice water.
-Even though 14 and 15 February 2020 showed that mid-tropospheric clouds trigger a strong short- and longwave radiative response, the daily mean CRE could not generally be linked to the mid-tropospheric moist anomalies.
-For future studies, which aim at understanding the role of mid-level clouds for the CRE, we recommend to investigate further aspects than the anomaly in humidity and ice content, - 695 such as the microphysical properties or the formation timing of the cloud with respect to the daily cycle.
+In a quasi-climatological analysis, we identified an occurrence frequency of TMDs of 10% over the 11 Januaries and Februaries in 2010-2020.
+On 82% of the TMD days, they were associated with anomalously humid conditions in the middle troposphere.
+Twenty TMDs contribute to the 33 moistest days and 17 to the 33 days with the highest total ice water.
+Even though 14 February 2020 showed that mid-tropospheric clouds trigger a strong short- and longwave radiative response, the daily mean CRE could not generally be linked to the mid-tropospheric moist anomalies.
+For future studies, which aim at understanding the role of mid-level clouds for the CRE, we recommend to investigate further aspects than the anomaly in humidity and ice content, such as the microphysical properties or the formation timing of the cloud with respect to the daily cycle.
 Also for TMDs, the frequency of events is highly dependent on the TMD selection criteria.
 The link between TMDs and the mid-tropospheric moist anomaly, however, becomes stronger the more TMD trajectories per day are required for a TMD identification.
 Similar to the quasi-climatological analysis of EDIs (Sect.
-4.3), the understanding of TMDs and their impact on the trade-wind region would further profit from expanding the regional and seasonal foci beyond the BCO and the months January and February. - The detailed analysis of two case studies from EUREC4A and the accompanying quasi-climatological investigations have shown that extratropical and tropical dynamics periodically disturb the trade-wind region by inducing large-scale transport patterns that deviate from the usual low-level easterly and upper-level westerly flow regime.
+4.3), the understanding of TMDs and their impact on the trade-wind region would further profit from expanding the regional and seasonal foci beyond the BCO and the months January and February.

+The detailed analysis of two case studies from EUREC4A and the accompanying quasi-climatological investigations have shown that extratropical and tropical dynamics periodically disturb the trade-wind region by inducing large-scale transport patterns that deviate from the usual low-level easterly and upper-level westerly flow regime.
 On the one hand, EDIs can cause the transport of air parcels from the extratropical upper troposphere to the lower troposphere near Barbados, where they either lead to anomalously dry or anomalously humid conditions associated with a locally enhanced cloud radiative cooling.
-On the - 705 other hand, deep convection in the ITCZ over South America can cause a stable layer near the 0° C-isotherm that promotes TMD and northwards transport, eventually leading to moist anomalies in the middle troposphere of Barbados, which, however, are not systematically linked to the CRE.
+On the other hand, deep convection in the ITCZ over South America can cause a stable layer near the 0° C-isotherm that promotes TMD and northwards transport, eventually leading to moist anomalies in the middle troposphere of Barbados, which, however, are not systematically linked to the CRE.
 Thus, the large-scale circulation and dynamical processes taking place remotely from the trade-wind region must be taken into account for the understanding of local humidity conditions.
-Moreover, our analysis highlights the great potential of combining the Eulerian and the Lagrangian perspectives based on reanalysis data with local
+Moreover, our analysis highlights the great potential of combining the Eulerian and the Lagrangian perspectives based on reanalysis data with local observations.